- Search The Registry

 - My Account

 *The birth of Samuel Ransom is celebrated on this date in 1883.
-He was a Black high school, college, and professional athlete for several sports.
-He played professional football, baseball, and later coached college football.
+He was a Black high school, college, and professional athlete in several sports.
+He played professional football and baseball and later coached college football.
 Some researchers believe he is the first Black to play college basketball.

 Samuel L. Ransom was born in Chicago, Illinois, and attended Hyde Park Preparatory Academy from 1899 to 1902.
 In football, he played halfback.
 In baseball, he played catcher, was a forward on the basketball team, and worked on-field events for the track team.
 During his time at Hyde Park, the basketball team went to the championship.
 The football team went to the county, state, and even an "intersectional preparatory school game" with Brooklyn Polytechnic, beating them 105 to 0.
 The track team went to the Penn Relays.

 According to a close teammate, he also worked as a bellboy in the Del Prado Hotel after classes and sports practice.
 The teammate, Walter Eckersall, became a sportswriter for the Chicago Tribune.
 Amos Alonzo Stagg of the University of Chicago football team tried to recruit Ransom along with Eckersall.
 Ransom declined and instead attended Beloit College in Beloit, Wisconsin playing four sports there.
 He graduated in 1908.
 He led the 1904–1905 Beloit team to a 9-4 record.
 In 1906, Ransom was injured during rush week, dislocating his shoulder.
 Later in 1906, he helped the basketball team go undefeated, 9-0, in the winter of 1906–1907.